 The speaker allows you to take a journey by explaining the truth about what he is passionate about.
 Many online viewers of TED talks have expressed inspiration upon watching these awesome talks, including me.
 When I became a mom I was trying to gather every knowledge of parenting by watching these talks.

 Parenting can be overwhelming.
 There are many times you will find yourself wanting honest, experienced advice for this difficult phase.
 Ted Talks for parenting here came as a real rescue for me.
 It provided me with fresh ideas and inspiration that made my parenting journey a lot easier.
-Since there are so many Ted Talks, I have summarized some of the best talks about children and parenting.

 1. Julie Lythcott-Haims: How to Raise Successful Kids Without Over-Parenting